mwvgroup/pwv_kpno/README.md

 **pwv_kpno** is a Python package for modeling the atmospheric absorption due to H<sub>2</sub>O at Kitt Peak National Observatory.
-It provides atmospheric models from 300 to 1,200 nm for years 2010 onward.
+It provides atmospheric models from 3000 to 12,000 Angstroms for years 2010 onward.
 Understanding atmospheric effects is important when calibrating ground based astronomical observations.
 Traditionally, determining the detailed atmospheric transmission function at a given date and time required performing dedicated spectrographic observations.